vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 Unicornscan
 -----------

-A port scanner that utilizes it’s own userland TCP/IP stack, which allows it to run a asynchronous scans.
+A port scanner that utilizes its own userland TCP/IP stack, which allows it to run a asynchronous scans.
 Faster than nmap and can scan 65,535 ports in a relatively shorter time frame.

 ::